Elsehere/Next_Trucking_API_DOC/API_DOC_WhiteGlove.md

     + shipperNotes [String]
         The notes of shipper for this order.
     + nmfcClass [String]
         TODO
     + packageType [String]
+        Valid value: BOX
+    + pieceType [String]
-        Valid values: "BOX"
+        Valid values: "PLT"
     + totalPackages [Integer]
         The number of packages for BOX.
-    + pieceType [String]
-        Valid values: "PLT"
     + totalPieces [Integer]
         The number of pieces for PLT.
     + costSummary [Double]